-Vojtěch Kýnl: Strong discipline from
+Vojtěch Kýnl: Strong discipline from stem to stern

 Written by: Monika Mudranincová

 How do you run a four-hundred-ton colossus and its crew?
 It requires speed, decisiveness, foresight, and diplomacy.
 Riverboat captain Vojtěch Kýnl (54), who has spent half his life on rivers, definitely knows how.

 You’re the captain of the excursion boat Helvetia on the Rhine.
 How is it that a Czech captain finds himself on a Swiss ship?

 Partly because, unlike in the Czech Republic, there’s a need in western Europe for people of my profession.
 Additionally, western Europe offers better conditions, and not just money.
 Since I lived up to my employer’s expectations, I was accepted as second captain of the excursion boat Helvetia, in fact a floating hotel accommodating 142 people.